How Are Wilderness Trails Built in the 21st Century?

 The tool is named for it’s inventor, Edward Pulaski, a Forest Service Supervisor in Idaho at the beginning of the 20th century.
 He took an axe and welded a narrow cutting blade at right angles on the opposite side.
 The tool can be used for cutting trees or quickly removing burning roots of small trees and bushes.
 Pulaski is well known for protecting his fire crew during the disastrous Wallace fire in 1910 by taking them into an abandoned mine.
 Of 45 men, only five did not make it.
 The site is now a museum.

 Loppers- The same long handled pruners used to cut small branches are also used to cut roots up to two inches out of the trail tread.

 Hand Clippers- Common garden clippers used to cut small roots and branches.
 Many volunteers bring their own clippers and carry them in a belt sheath for safety and convenience.

 Folding Saws- Small trimming saws generally with a nine inch blade.
 Used to trim branches that overhang the trail or cut larger roots out of the trail.

-Rouge Hoe and Grubbing Hoe- In CTC parlance the photo here is of a Rouge Hoe.
-Except Rouge refers to a manufacturing company that makes a
+Rogue Hoe and Grubbing Hoe- In CTC parlance the photo here is of a Rogue Hoe.
+Except Rogue refers to a manufacturing company that makes a

 variety of tools.
 In 2015 CTC added a similar tool with four wide prongs, or teeth, on one side, also made by Rouge Manufacturing.